This is what an iPhone with USB-C could be like

-While just about every non-Apple smartphone (and most other portable gadgets) charge with USB-C, Apple has stubbornly stuck with its proprietary Lightning connector, but a talented robotics student has shown what could have been.
+While just about every non-Apple smartphone (and most other portable gadgets) charges over USB-C, Apple has stubbornly stuck with its proprietary Lightning connector, but now a talented robotics student has shown what could have been.

 Ken Pillonel has for a while been working on modifying an iPhone so that it both charges and transfers data via USB-C, and he’s finally completed his project.